triton-inference-server/server/docs/models_and_schedulers.rst

 * Recognizes when an inference request starts a new sequence and attempts to find a model instance that has room for a candidate sequence.
-If no model instance has room for a new candidate sequence, the server places the inference request in a backlog.
+If no model instance has room for a new candidate sequence, Triton places the inference request in a backlog.

 * Recognizes when an inference request is part of a sequence that is already a candidate sequence in some model instance and routes the